 Stage 2 requirements for support of per QoS flow per UE QoS monitoring are specified in clause 5.33.3.2 of 3GPP TS 23.501 [28].

-The UPF shall set the QFQM feature flag in the UP Function Features IE if it supports per QoS flow per UE QoS monitoring (see clause 8.2.25).
-If so, the SMF may request the UPF to perform the per QoS flow per UE QoS monitoring during a PFCP session establishment or a PFCP session modification procedure.
+The UPF shall set the QFQM feature flag in the UP Function Features IE if it supports per QoS flow per UE QoS monitoring for packet delay (see clause 8.2.25).
+If so, the SMF may request the UPF to perform per QoS flow per UE QoS monitoring during a PFCP session establishment or a PFCP session modification procedure.

-The SMF shall provision one or more QoS Monitoring per QoS flow control Information IEs to instruct the UPF to monitor the packet delay(s) of QoS flows as specified in clause 5.24.4.2.
-The SMF may request the UPF to stop the on-going QoS monitoring as specified in clause 5.24.4.2, when needed.
+The SMF shall instruct the UPF to perform per QoS flow QoS monitoring for packet delay as specified in clause 5.24.4.2.

 The UPF shall report the QoS monitoring result of the QoS flows to the SMF by sending QoS Monitoring Report IEs to the SMF as specified in clause 5.24.4.3, or by reporting the QoS monitoring events directly to the Local NEF or AF (see clause 5.33.5).

 5.24.4.2 QoS Monitoring Control

-If the per QoS Flow per UE QoS monitoring is required, the SMF may provision the following IEs included in the QoS Monitoring per QoS flow Control Information IE:

-- one or more QFI IEs indicating the QoS flow(s) required for the QoS monitoring;
+The SMF shall instruct the UPF to perform per QoS flow QoS monitoring for packet delay as specified in clause 5.x.2, with the following additions:

-- a Requested QoS Monitoring IE indicating a request to monitor the downlink packet delay, uplink packet delay, and/or the round-trip packet delay between the UPF (PSA) and UE;
+- the Requested QoS Monitoring IE in the QoS Monitoring per QoS flow Control Information IE shall indicate a request to monitor the downlink packet delay, uplink packet delay, and/or the round-trip packet delay between the UPF (PSA) and UE;

-- a Reporting Frequency IE indicating the frequency for the reporting, i.e. Event Triggered or Periodic QoS monitoring reporting;